 - 1. New Minor Minors are typically entered into the catalog in paragraph form.
 As such, it is important to submit the text to accompany the requirements. - a.
 Indicate the number of credits required for this specific minor.
 The University minimum number of credits is 16. - b.
 Requirements can be as general as any credits from a specific subject (prefix) or as specific as a set of required courses and elective options. - c.
 Include the following University requirement statement in the text (unless departmental requirements are more stringent): "Course work must include a minimum of 9 credits of 300-400 level coursework taken in residence at WSU or through WSU-approved education abroad or educational exchange courses." - d.
 There is no University minimum GPA for a minor.
 If a minimum GPA is required, it must be specified. - e.
-Include a CIP code. - Revise existing minor Copy the current minor text out of the online catalog and paste into a word document.
+Include a CIP code. - 2.
+Revise existing minor Copy the current minor text out of the online catalog and paste into a word document.
 Strike through deletions and underline additions.
-The total number of credits required may not be fewer than 16. - 3.
-Discontinuing a minor Include a rationale statement
+The total number of credits required may not be fewer than 16.
+Departments seeking to revise a CIP code should review the CIP Code Guidelines and follow procedures within. - 3.
+Discontinuing a minor - Include a rationale statement